kroysemaj/fizzbuzz-4-26/README.md

 ##Installation

-You'll need nodeJS.
+You'll need nodeJS and gulp.
 From there:

 Clone the project and run `npm install` in your terminal